Blizzard/api-sc2-docs/README.md

 ### Authentication

-Although most of the application can be accessed without any form of authentication, we do support a form application registration and authentication.
+Although most of the application can be accessed without any form of authentication, we do support a form of application registration and authentication.
 Application authentication involves creating and including an application identifier and a request signature and including those values with the request headers.